ton-community/ton-docs/docs/develop/smart-contracts/tutorials/multisig-js.md

 ---
-description: At the end of this guide you will deploy multisig wallet and send some transactions using ton.js
+description: At the end of this guide you will deploy multisig wallet and send some transactions using ton library
 ---

-# Interact with multisig wallets using ton.js
+# Interact with multisig wallets using ton library

 ## Introduction
 If you don't know what is multisig wallet in TON, you can check it out [here](/develop/smart-contracts/tutorials/multisig)